gaearon/overreacted.io/src/pages/apple-is-closer-to-traditional-monopoly/index.md

 ---
 title: Apple is really close to a traditional monopoly
 date: '2020-06-18'
-spoiler: The App Store's aggregation of supply is very different from Amazon/Facebook/Google aggregation of demand.
+spoiler: The kerfuffle over Hey has revealed how the App Store's aggregation of supply is very different from Amazon/Facebook/Google aggregation of demand.
 That's a good thing for regulators.
 ---

 One of the biggest changes in the internet era has been the introduction of companies that can aggregate demand.
 To take the canonical example, Facebook is the place where most (internet-connected) users in the world go for social interaction.
 Each additional user makes the platform more valuable because it becomes a better place to chat with friends - I'd like to leave Facebook but my high school friends refuse to leave it, and I value them more than my desire to leave.
 It costs Facebook basically nothing to add another user, and thus they have a direct relationship with 2 billion people.
 This enables them to onboard advertisers on their platform on their terms, giving them significant control (again, each incremental advertiser has no marginal cost).
 This gives them the best advertising platform on the planet.